-This Fugue a la gigue in G Major by
+This is UK organist Jonathan Scott performing Fugue a la gigue in G Major by

 J.S.
-Bach, a favorite with all audiences, was

-recorded in this video by the world class British organist Jonathan Scott on the 1982 Collins/Walker & Sons mechanical action organ of Saint David's Hall, Cardiff, Wales, UK.
+Bach, a favorite organ work of all audiences, on the 1982 Collins/Walker & Sons mechanical action organ of Saint David's Hall, Cardiff, Wales, UK.

 and noticeably well done and repay careful study.

-One will note in the final full cadence,
+One will note in the final full cadence, for example, that

 the effect of smoothly carrying the other 3 broken lines through the harmony of this full cadence to a powerful conclusion.

-all the life and movement this music has to offer.
-This as good as it gets -- something that would have had both its composer and Virgil Fox jumping for joy.
+from start to finish -- some with an insipid "gap" registration.
+Amidst this ocean of diversity this recording by Mr. Scott brings out all the life and movement this music has to offer.
+Truthfully, this is as good as it gets -- something that would

 have had Sebastian Bach smiling with approval.